Microsoft Windows

 Use of these systems is covered by the Physics Department Computing Policy and strategy is set by the Computing Committee.

-The group provides support for MS Windows desktops and laptops.
-The group run automated procedures to check windows systems on the main network up-to-date with security patches and anti-virus software.
+The group provides support for Microsoft Windows desktops and laptops.
+The group run automated procedures to check Windows systems on the main network are up-to-date with security patches and anti-virus software.

 End of life for Windows 10